oyster-catcher/BoosterGuidance/README.md

 In RO engines take some time to startup so they are ignited early than before they are needed, but only for the landing burn where this is most crucial.
 If you find you hit the ground in RO you might want to increase this and the touchdown margin.

+### A typical boostback trajectory

+Please look at my video here https://www.youtube.com/watch?v=GMeiB5LbwnY which shows how to do a return to launch site of a Falcon 9 booster.
+It takes off from KSC and begins pitching over Eastwards after reaching about 100m/s using 3 engines.
+At 45km altitude the booster it pitched over 45 degrees and travelling at 1700m/s (orbital).
+It coasts up to 70km and then I enable boostback still using all three engines (probably more realistic to use a single engine).
+The apoapsis is 167km.
+Boostback completes in about 40 seconds.
+The re-entry burn is enabled at 55km when travelling 1260m/s (surface) and the velocity is reduced to 700m/s by 45km altitude.
+The thrust is unrealistically high.
+The landing burn was enabled at 600m above the target using a single engine (this was setup earlier in the flight).
+The video shows the output of the logging in the top-left corner.
+In this example the engine thrust was unreasonably high so the velocity in the re-entry burn was reduced too quickly which meant the velocity increased more significantly in the aerodynamic descent.
+I recommend going to flightclub.io to find realistic simulations of Falcon 9 flight to see if you can match the simulation more precisely.

 ### Special consideration of Realism Overhaul

 I love Realism Overhaul.
-I make the challenges of getting to space much more real and you can be surer that would you are doing is more physically possible.
+Its make the challenges of getting to space much more real and you can be surer that what you are doing is more physically possible.
-The challenges that affect you here are and how to resolve then are:
+But there are significant challenges, mainly caused by realistic engine capabilities that will affect and annoy you.
+Heres how to deal with them.

 - Limited throttling